You’re not fooling anyone.

 I typically choose the latter, ramble nonsense, and wonder why I didn’t just phone home.

-Except I stick around, stand there, and suck in my stomach.
+Instead I stick around, stand there, and suck in my stomach.

 One of them thinks I should take drugs to calm my nerves.